precice/precice/extras/mock/README.md

 ## Data Exchange Modes

-The mock participant supports three modes for `readData()` operations, configured via an optional `precice-mock-config.xml` file:
+The mock participant supports three modes for `readData()` operations, configured via an optional `precice-mock-config.xml` file.
+The just-in-time mapping API participates in the same machinery: `mapAndReadData()` follows the same modes as `readData()`, and `writeAndMapData()` fills the same per mesh/data buffers as `writeData()` (but is exempt from the read-size check, since just-in-time calls may use a different vertex count on every call).

 ### 1. Buffer Mode (Default)
 Returns the data previously written via `writeData()`.
 This is the default if no mock-config is provided.